abunchofnerds-25/ccollections/README.md

 ---

-## 10. Unified Iteration - `citerators`
+## 9. Unified Iteration - `citerators`

-`citerators.h` provides a single, type-dispatched iteration API that works uniformly across `cvector`, `chashmap`, and `cbstmap`.
-There is no need to include it explicitly: each container header includes `citerators.h` at its own end, so any translation unit that includes a single container header automatically gets the full unified API.
+`citerators.h` provides a single iteration API that works identically across `cvector`, `chashmap`, and `cbstmap`.
+You do not need to learn a different loop pattern for each container type.
+There is no need to include this header explicitly: each of the three container headers pulls it in automatically.

 **Header:** included automatically by `cvector.h`, `chashmap.h`, and `cbstmap.h`.